 - The resource How To Become lists information on how to enter over 500 different career pathways.
 Learn what education you need, and what you'll earn as a member of each profession.

-- Resume critique service to fine tune your resume.
+- Resume critique service.
 Bring your resume to Career Services or email us.

 - Computers for resume preparation with Microsoft Word are available for your use.

-- When you complete your resume with a career services professional, you can get 10 copies of your resume on crisp, white resume paper for free.
+- When you complete your resume with a Career Services professional, you can get 10 copies of your resume on crisp, white resume paper for free.
+Also, we now offer free Thank You notes for post-interview (one per interview).
+We can also help you to write a great thank you note.

 - Mock interviews can help you prepare for the real thing.
 Watch yourself answer some common interview questions on videotape and get pointers on how to market yourself effectively.